AntonioTorres23/OpenGL_Notes/Text Rendering.md

 `float ypos = y - (ch.Size.y - ch.Bearing.y);`

 Some characters (like `p` or `g`) are rendered slightly below the baseline, so the quad should also be positioned slightly below `RenderText`'s `y` value.
-The exact am
+The exact amount we need to offset `ypos` below the baseline can be figured out from the glyph metrics.